 Passenger cars that have been assaulted by much larger semis or other commercial vehicles usually get demolished beyond repair.
 The passengers inside, too, find themselves either badly injured or deceased before medical attention is rendered.
 California is an unfortunate breeding ground for truck-versus-car accidents, most happening because either truck drivers are overtired, or undertrained.

 I’d like to introduce myself, Howard Craig Kornberg, to victims and survivors of tragic accidents.
 To begin with, my apologies and/or condolences in advance.
 Nobody dreams of driving to work to earn money for their growing families, only to find themselves unable to work again because of another trucker’s inability to follow roadway laws.
-But now that we’ve met, and you’ve decided to retain the services of an expert San Bernardino truck accident attorney, let’s start down the road toward settlement.
+But now that we’ve met, and you’ve decided to retain the services of an expert truck crash lawyer, let’s start down the road toward settlement.

-Rule-breaking means someone doesn’t go home to husband or wife, children or families.
-Because overexertion and improper truck operation creates a perfect storm for accidents.
+Rule-breaking means someone doesn’t go home to husband or wife, children, or families.
+Because overexertion and improper truck operation create a perfect storm for accidents.

 Fighting trucking companies with little regard for accident victims isn’t for the weak or inexperienced.
 I’ve been a San Bernardino truck accident attorney long enough to discern facts from ‘insurer fiction’ quite accurately.
 I, quite frankly, exercise little remorse for the companies who are treating you, the victim or survivor, as anything less than human.
 They want hardball, Howard has an ingenious solution for that: bring your case into court, where juries will see your condition and fault, and award victims and survivors something that could demolish a company’s bottom line.